Washington D.C. January 2024

 Metropolitan Washington Restaurant Week

-Try favored dishes from some of D.C.'s best restaurants during Metropolitan Washington Restaurant 2023.
+Try favored dishes from some of D.C.'s best restaurants during Metropolitan Washington Restaurant Week 2024.
 Participating restaurants will offer set menus ranging in price from $25 to $55 per person.
-Over 250 restaurants join in every year but tables fill up fast, so make any reservations early.
-For more information, go to the official website.
+Over 250 restaurants join in every year, but tables fill up fast, so make any reservations early.

 The Washington Auto Show